MwendaKE/WEB/Digital Clock/readme.md

-Web digital clock using JavaScript.
+Live web clock using JavaScript.